-We had 3,408, 4,000 and 4,147 employees, which excluded the employees of Datong, as of December 31, 2009, 2010 and 2011, respectively.
+We had 4,000, 4,147 and 4,108 employees, which excluded the employees of Datong, as of December 31, 2010, 2011 and 2012, respectively.
 We consider our relations with our employees to be good.
-The following table sets forth the number of our employees by function as of December 31, 2011:
+The following table sets forth the number of our employees by function as of December 31, 2012:

-Number of

-Employees % of Total
+Number of Employees % of Total

-Management and administrative staff 2,174 52.4%
+Management and administrative staff 2287 55.7%

-Financial and accounting staff 388 9.4%
+Financial and accounting staff 389 9.5%

-Sales and marketing staff 111 2.7%
+Sales and marketing staff 145 3.5%

-Professional claims adjustors 1,474 35.5%
+Professional claims adjustors 1,287 31.3%

-Total 4,147 100.0%
+Total 4,108 100.0%

-We had contractual relationships with 30,543, 37,849 and 46,026 sales agents, which excluded the sales agents of Datong, as of December 31, 2009, 2010 and 2011, respectively.
+As of December 31, 2010, 2011 and 2012, we had contractual relationships with 37,849, 46,026 and 46,795 sales agents, which excluded the sales agents of Datong, respectively.
 The sales agents are not our employees and are only compensated by commissions.
-For the sale of each property and casualty insurance policy or life insurance policy with a single premium payment schedule, we pay the sales agent who has generated the sale a single commission based on a percentage of the commission and fee we receive from the insurance company for the sale of that policy.
-For the sale of each life insurance policy with a periodic premium payment schedule, we pay the sales agent who has generated the sale periodic commissions based on a percentage of the commissions and fees we receive from the insurance company for the sale and renewal of that policy, up to the first five years of the premium payment period, and retain all commissions and fees we continue to receive from insurance companies for the rest of the premium payment period.
+For the sale of each property and casualty insurance policy or life insurance policy with a single premium payment schedule, we pay the sales agent who has generated the sale a single commission based on a percentage of the commission and fee we receive from the insurance company for the sales agent who has generated the sale periodic commissions based on a percentage of the commissions and fees we receive from the insurance company for the sale and renewal of that policy, up to the first five years of the premium payment period, and retain all commissions and fees we continue to receive from insurance companies for the rest of the premium payment period.